KPIs & Operating Metrics(New)

 Fidelity National Information Services (FIS) Non-Current Debt (2016 - 2025)

-Fidelity National Information Services (FIS) has 17 years of Non-Current Debt data on record, last reported at $9.1 billion in Q4 2025.
+Fidelity National Information Services has reported Non-Current Debt over the past 17 years, most recently at $9.1 billion for Q4 2025.